schwarzkopfb/requirefix/README.md

 ```

-For more information see the `[examples](https://github.com/schwarzkopfb/requirefix/blob/master/)` folder.
+For more information see the [examples](https://github.com/schwarzkopfb/requirefix/blob/master/).

 ## Installation